MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-editor-intellisense-features.md

 For more information, see [Walkthrough: Using XSLT IntelliSense](../xml-tools/walkthrough-using-xslt-intellisense.md) topic.

-## Auto-Completion
+## Auto-completion
- The XML editor also makes editing XML easier by filling in required XML syntax for you.
+ The XML Editor also makes editing XML easier by filling in required XML syntax for you.
 For example, if you type the following start tag:

  `<book>`

- The XML editor fills in the end tag and positions the cursor after the start tag.
+ The XML Editor fills in the end tag and positions the cursor after the start tag.
 The following is an example of this (the "&#124;" notes the cursor position):

  `<book>`&#124;`</book>`

- Because attribute values must always have quotes, the XML editor fills in the quotes for you.
+ Because attribute values must always have quotes, the XML Editor fills in the quotes for you.
 For example, if you type the following:

  `<book title=`

- The XML editor adds the quotes and positions the cursor between the quotes:
+ The XML Editor adds the quotes and positions the cursor between the quotes:

  `<book title="`&#124;`"`

- Similarly, the XML editor also inserts the following XML syntax automatically for you:
+ Similarly, the XML Editor also inserts the following XML syntax automatically for you:

 -   End a processing instruction:  `?>`